plausible/docs/docs/javascript-snippet.md

 <img alt="Plausible Analytics" src={useBaseUrl('img/list-of-sites.png')} />

-Click on the "**Settings**" button on the right-hand side of the website you'd like to get the snippet for and scroll down to the "**Javascript snippet**" section on the following page.
+Click on the "**Settings**" button on the right-hand side of the website you'd like to get the snippet for and scroll down to the "**JavaScript snippet**" section on the following page.

 <img alt="Your Plausible Analytics tracking script" src={useBaseUrl('img/your-javascipt-snippet.png')} />